Goliad, Refugio blindsided by DeWitt commissioners' plan to cut DA's budget

 Judge Poynter wasn’t as certain noting every dollar counts in her county.

-The two judges asked Fowler to pass a budget at the same level as last year so service in the district's attorney's office go unimpeded, but Fowler is doubtful the commissioners would approve that on Monday when the budget is finalized given.
+The two judges asked Fowler to pass a budget at the same level as last year so services in the district’s attorney’s office go unimpeded, but Fowler is doubtful the commissioners would approve that on Monday when the budget is finalized.

 Tim Poynter said he would likely lose his job because state mandated seniority payment and the proposed budget would be taken up by the other assistant district attorney, who has more seniority.